khanate-dev/react-native-starter/README.md

 - `React Native`
 - `Expo` (Managed Workflow)
 - `Typescript`
-- `React Native Paper`en for theming and components
+- `React Native Paper` for theming and components
 - `Sentry` for logging and error reporting
 - `yarn` for package management
 - `dotenv-vault` to share environment variables